 October 15, 2020

-Despite the impact that COVID-19 has had on consumers’ lifestyles over the past several months, U.S. consumers are still looking forward to the holiday season – with 64% reporting that they are just as or more excited about the holidays this year compared to last year.
+Despite the impact that COVID-19 has had on consumers’ lifestyles over the past several months, U.S. consumers are still looking forward to the holiday season — with 64% reporting that they are just as or more excited about the holidays this year compared with last year.

 The data comes from a survey of more than 800 U.S. consumers in September by video advertising platforms Unruly and Tremor Video.
 The study takes a closer look at consumer interest and demand for the first holiday season since the pandemic began.
 The research reveals how consumers are prioritizing and planning their holiday shopping experiences as the colder months approach.

 Balancing out optimism with the reality of COVID-19, 42% of respondents think holiday ads should reference COVID-19, while 57% want ads to make them feel happy.
 While planning holiday advertising campaigns, respondents said brands should take special care to celebrate the season while balancing the acknowledgement of the hardships that consumers have faced this year.